ondisc

 increases the level of compression, thereby leading to a

-smaller file size for the backing .odm
+smaller file size for the backing .odm file (but possibly

 longer read and write times).